.sqs-gallery-block-slideshow .meta .meta-title { font-size: 32px !important }

 KINDERGARTEN

-This course serves as an introduction to the elements and principles of art, art history and techniques across different media.
-A series of scaffolded projects introduce materials and processes of drawing, printmaking, painting and sculpture.
-Projects are generally inspired by nature, classroom experiences, and historical themes.
-An emphasis is placed on developing an understanding of color theory, technique, proper use of tools, appropriate studio behavior and creativity.
+The Kindergarten art course serves as an introduction to the elements and principles of art, art history, and techniques across a variety of media.
+A series of scaffolded projects introduces materials and processes of drawing, printmaking, painting, and sculpture.
+Projects are generally inspired by nature, classroom experiences, and historical themes, including a popular study of penguins through drawing and sculpture.
+Emphasis is placed on introducing color theory, developing artistic technique, proper use of tools, appropriate studio behavior, and fostering creativity.

-By Grade 2, we focus on individualization and self-expression.
+In Grade 2, art classes focus on individualization and self-expression.
 Techniques and projects become more involved as the boys continue to study the elements and principles of art.
 Over the course of the year, students explore the basics of drawing, collage, sculpture and textile arts using a variety of materials and processes.
 Lessons are built around the study of selected works by a wide range of contemporary and modern masters, as well as cross-curricular topics.
-The course also serves as a further introduction to ceramics and functional form and the use of slab and coil construction.
+The course also serves as a further introduction to ceramics and functional form with the use of slab and coil construction.

-In Grade 4, students explore a wide range of media, including ink, clay, paint, and embroidery.
+In Grade 4, students explore a wide range of media, including ink, clay, oil pastel, and paint.
 A focus is placed on studying different philosophical approaches to making art from around the world by studying vessels and embroidery from a range of cultures and time periods.
-Students complete a Poetry Vessel project inspired by David Drake in response to a complementary social studies unit of study and the students’ reading of the book Dave the Potter: Artist, Poet, Slave.
+Students complete a pottery vessel project by looking into ancient ceramic works around the world, especially the ones with animal bodied vessels.

 The music program helps each boy discover and develop his natural love of music, as well as to provide him with the tools and knowledge to understand and practice key musical concepts including movement, performance, and theory.

-Students in Kindergarten through Grade 2 explore music through singing, rhythmic patterns, and playing classroom instruments, as well as moving to and listening to music.
-Basic musical concepts are introduced using songs and games, as well as exercises designed to develop musical reading and writing skills.
+Students in kindergarten through Grade 2 explore music through singing, rhythmic patterns, and playing classroom instruments, as well as moving and listening to music.
+Basic musical concepts are introduced using songs and games, as well as exercises designed to develop beginning musical reading and writing skills.
 Note values are studied, with emphasis on reading simple rhythmic notation and an introduction to lines and spaces on the music staff.
-Students are encouraged to sing in unison as well as in simple rounds, feel and move to the beat of the music individually, and recognize differences in pitch, timbre, tempo, mood and dynamics.
-The Kodaly solfège syllables are introduced to improve the students’ understanding and performance of melodies, and percussion instruments such as drums, step bells, and xylophones allow boys to explore musical instruments with creativity.
+Students are encouraged to sing in unison and simple rounds, feel and move to the beat of the music individually, and recognize differences in pitch, timbre, tempo, mood, and dynamics.
+The Kodály solfège syllables are introduced to improve the students’ understanding and performance of melodies, and percussion instruments such as drums, step bells, and xylophones allow boys to explore musical instruments with creativity.
+In the second half of the year, Grade 2 boys begin to play the recorder.
 Musical concepts are reinforced through exploration of music and musicians from around the world.
-Dramatic acting and performance opportunities at assemblies are also incorporated into the music program through song and small narrative vignettes.
+Performance opportunities at assemblies are also incorporated into the music program throughout the year.

 Boys learn to develop their information literacy and research skills, comfortably navigate the library’s resources, and appreciate diverse stories and genres from a multitude of perspectives.

-As Grade 4 boys get ready to transition to middle school, they begin to hone their research and inquiry skills in the library.
+Grade 4 boys begin to hone their research and inquiry skills in the library.
 In conjunction with writing and social studies projects from their homerooms, students practice keyword searches and learn to identify the most appropriate databases to use when researching.
 Lessons focus on why we learn to research effectively and how we apply that information.
 Students also begin to put words to the media literacy skills they learned throughout Lower School and add new tools including looking for bias in sources and appreciating nuance and context as important elements of understanding complex subjects.
 The boys use both digital and print reference works and learn to evaluate resources they find on the internet.
 Additionally, fourth grade library classes encourage students to continue developing their own reading lives, exploring a variety of genres and seeking out texts that pique students’ individual interests.

 Students explore computational thinking, problem solving, robotics, and their basic understanding of programming, engineering, and design skills, building a basic understanding of technological concepts and operations, including the handling and appropriate use of devices, and digital safety and literacy.

-In Grades 2 & 3, boys begin learning the basics of programming with visual block commands.
-Students are introduced to programming as they begin to practice the foundations of coding starting with sequences, conditionals, loops, and debugging.
-Programs such as Code.org, CodeMonkey, and Kodable help to reinforce these skills.
-Students learn to express themselves creatively through the programming of the Dash robot and Ozobots, in addition to exploring use of the design-thinking cycle.
-Through collaboration, boys are able to form interdisciplinary connections and apply their learning to real world applications as they engineer different robotic structures and challenges for their robots to navigate.
+In Grades 2-3 CSE classes, boys begin learning the basics of programming with visual block commands.
+Students are introduced to the foundations of coding starting with sequences, conditionals, loops, and debugging.
+Programs such as Code.org, CodeMonkey, Scratchjr, and Kodable help to reinforce these skills.
+Boys also learn to express themselves creatively through the programming of the Dash robot and Ozobots, in addition to exploring use of the design-thinking cycle through design-engineering projects.
+Through collaboration, boys are able to form interdisciplinary connections and apply their learning to real-world applications as they engineer different robotic structures and challenges for their robots to navigate.

 In the Grade 4, boys are introduced to Scratch, a block-based programming language, and learn to create games and animations incorporating more advanced programming blocks such as variables, operators, and functions.
-They engineer and integrate microcontrollers in their programming in Scratch, and begin to understand input and output devices.
-Boys continue to build their understanding of and practice with the design-thinking cycle as they work both independently and collaboratively to code, design, and engineer.
+They engineer and integrate microcontrollers in their programming in Scratch and begin to understand input and output devices.
+Using LEGO SPIKE kits, the boys combine engineering and robotics skills to problem solve and innovate.
+Throughout this course, boys continue to build their understanding of and practice with the design-thinking cycle as they work both independently and collaboratively to code, design, and engineer.

 The Lower School physical education program stresses movement education and developing fundamental skills.
 Boys are also introduced to sports and the skills required for each particular sport.
 Soccer, basketball, floor hockey, handball and baseball are some of the featured team sports.
 A warm-up portion is a part of every class, including jogging, stretching, tabata’s, and strength-developing exercises.
 The boys learn about and gain appreciation for their bodies and how fitness relates to the activities of everyday life and long-term health.

-Kindergarten and Grade 1 classes begin with a warm-up activity including a jog, tag game, or cardiovascular exercises to elevate students’ heart rates and prepare them for physical activity.
+Daily PE classes for our youngest Panthers begin with a warm-up activity including a jog, tag game, or cardiovascular exercises to elevate students’ heart rates and prepare them for physical activity.
 Warm-up routines and games also include strength-building exercises and stretches to improve flexibility.
-In movement education, students focus on body control, fine and gross motor coordination, space dynamics and group interaction.
-Students practice the skills of throwing, catching, kicking and trapping, as well as striking, such as in baseball and hockey.
-Skills are introduced with instruction and demonstration, followed by individual practice, a drill reinforcing the skill, and finally an activity incorporating the skill.
-Students also practice the skills they have learned in game situations.
+In movement education, students focus on body control, fine and gross motor coordination, space dynamics, and group interaction.
+The boys learn and practice the skills of throwing, catching, kicking and trapping, as well as striking, such as in baseball and hockey.
+Skills are introduced with instruction and demonstration, followed by individual practice, a drill reinforcing the skill, and finally a game or activity incorporating the skill in which boys practice the skills they have learned.

 The Health and Wellness team consisting of two counselors, a health teacher, and a consulting psychologist provides faculty with strategies, book recommendations, and curricula to help students develop social and emotional skills.
 Lower School students participate in weekly health lessons for one semester of each year.
 In Grades K-3, the Health and Wellness program covers a variety of topics, including friendship, empathy, conflict resolution, mental wellbeing, hygiene, safety, decision making, body systems and nutrition.
 In Grade 4, students also explore the physical, emotional, and social changes that happen during puberty.